brain246/brain246.github.io/_tabs/about.md

 Since one of my main personal treats is being lazy, in combination with a deep hatred for repetitive tasks, i developed a natural interest in DevOps & automation.
 To make up for lack of concentration (and sleep...) on my part, i am usually not touching any code unless it is version controlled.
 That includes but is not limited to: cloud infrastructure (as code), database schemas, pipeline definitions, all kinds of scripts/notebooks and the grocery list for my next shopping tour.

-As a result of the above, a topics that attracted my interest (and since then became part of my professional portfolio) is the implementation/optimization of development & deployment workflows in data projects.
+As a result of the above, a topic that attracted my interest (and since then also became part of my professional portfolio) is the implementation/optimization of development & deployment workflows in data projects.
 Some of the tools/services that i have been using in that regard are:

 - Azure DevOps: Repos, Boards, Pipelines, Artifacts
 - Atlassian Cloud: Jira, Bitbucket, Confluence, Bamboo